yuvron/Players-Manager/README.md

 ### IMPORTANT:

 Don't delete any of the first 50 players, they were not easy to generate :)
-If you want to try the delete method, create a player and then delete him
+If you want to try the delete method, create a player and then delete him.
+Agents table is currently in read-only mode, function yet to be implemented.

 https://players-manager.herokuapp.com/